stan-dev/design-docs/designs/0032-stan-output-formats.md

 For a given run of an inference algorithm with a specific model and dataset, the outputs of interest can be classified in terms of information source and content and information structure.
-The structure of these outputs can be best represented either as table or as a nested list.
+The structure of these outputs can be best represented either as table or as a named list of heterogenous elements.
+A cross-cutting classification is whether or not the outputs are one-time outputs or streaming.
+The header row and comment sections of the Stan CSV file are generated once during the inference run.
+The CSV data rows are produced on a streaming basis.

 There are three sources of information:  the Stan model, the inference algorithm, and the inference run.

 **The Stan model**.
 The Stan services layer methods call the following functions on the Stan model class